 Georgia Car Insurance

 If you're driving in Georgia, you may find yourself caught in the busy traffic of Atlanta, touring the historic squares and roundabouts of Savannah, or discovering one of the many historic Civil War driving routes.
-Wherever you drive in Georgia, you must have auto insurance on your vehicle.
+Wherever you drive in the state of Georgia, you must have car insurance for your vehicle.
 You can get a Georgia auto insurance quote from GEICO right from your computer.